+On site:

-On site: Escort children to designated meeting spot, taking:
+Escort children to designated meeting spot, taking:

-√ Attendance sheets
+- \checkmark Attendance sheets

-√ Emergency contact information
+- ✓ Emergency contact information

-√ First aid kit
+- ✓ First aid kit

-√ Critical and rescue medications (including EpiPens and asthma inhalers) a necessary paperwork nd
+- ✓ Critical and rescue medications (including EpiPens and asthma inhalers) and necessary paperwork

-√ Cell phone
+- \checkmark Cell phone

-√ Food, water, and diapers.
+- \checkmark Food, water, and diapers.

-If safe to do so, search all areas, (bathrooms, closets, play structures, etc.), to ensure that all have left the building.)
+- □ If safe to do so, search all areas, (bathrooms, closets, play structures, etc.), to ensure that all have left the building.

+- $\hfill\square$ Account for all children, staff, and visitors.